StackExchange/dnscontrol/docs/_providers/gcloud.md

     <img src="{{ site.github.url }}/assets/gcloud-json-screen.png" alt="New Service Account" style="width: 900px;"/>

 3. Choose an existing user, or create a new one.
-The user requires "App Engine Admin" rights.
+The user requires the "DNS Administrator" role.
 4. Download the JSON key and copy it into your `creds.json` under the name of your gcloud provider.

 ## New domains